 Non-EU travellers from Canada, Japan, the UK and the USA can present an equivalent Covid Green Certificate in paper or digital format, issued by their national health authorities.
 We would recommend carrying a paper certificate with you anyway in case there are any issues with your smartphone.

 CDC-approved vaccination cards from the US

 NHS Pass or certificates from the UK

 If you are travelling from Canada, Israel, Japan or the USA, you can also use proof of your vaccinated status to avoid quarantining in Italy.

 If you are travelling to Italy from the UK…

-The NHS COVID Pass allows you to show others that you’ve received a COVID-19 vaccine when visiting hospitality venues and travelling abroad.
+The UK Digital NHS COVID Pass is the equivalent to Italy’s ‘Super Green Pass.’
+It allows you to show others that you’ve received a full COVID-19 vaccination cycle when visiting hospitality venues and travelling abroad.
 You can acquire a digital certification of vaccination via the NHS app and update it with recent lateral flow test results.

 Will a QR code work if it is not from the official Italian app?

 If travellers only have a paper copy of vaccination certification or test results and don’t want to, or can’t upload them onto their phones, they can travel with the paper versions.